bitagoras/xtype/README.md

 **Explanation:**

 This is a footnote for the beginning of the file to indicate the byte order (little or big endian) and acts as the file signature with four magic bytes.
 The 16-bit signed integer has the defined value 1234.
-A Xeno reader with the wrong byte order would recocnize the number as -11772.
+A Xeno reader with the wrong byte order would recognize the number as -11772.
 If no such File signature is given, the Xeno format is specified for little endian byte order.

 ```
 Xeno: [*] [J] (1234)